By Kathleen Krushas and Dan Cook for Council for the Homeless

 The Council served as her advocate and guide as she entered recovery, helping her connect with programs like PathFinders, Open House Ministries, and Oxford House.
 The Recovery Cafe, another Clark County nonprofit, hired her as its volunteer coordinator.
 Council staff also stepped in at critical moments to help Rori get housed and reunite with her children.

-“Sunny Wonder [Council’s director of diversion] helped me fill out the Family Reunification voucher.
+“Sunny Wonder [Council’s then-director of diversion] helped me fill out the Family Reunification voucher.
 She helped me fill out the apartment application, and Council paid the application deposit,” Rori recalls.
 “I was reunified with my family in April 2020 [her one-year clean date].
 Now, all three of my kids live with me full time.
 I currently have 100% custody of my kids.
 Council for the Homeless really had my back!”

 Today, she is employed at Recovery Café as its Volunteer Coordinator, and serves as a certified peer counselor and recovery coach.
 She has picked up her college career she abandoned along with everything else when she fell into addiction and homelessness, and is working to obtain her degree in Human Services at Clark College.

-Rori Dicker’s courageous will to live, to kick drugs and get clean, to trust and love herself, finally quelled the triggers of her trauma.
+Rori’s courageous will to live, to kick drugs and get clean, to trust and love herself, finally quelled the triggers of her trauma.

 “What brings me joy today?
 It’s the little stuff.
 Being able to go to the grocery store with my daughter and pick out what we’re going to make for dinner.
 Being able to be present for my family and to stop searching for something that I had the whole time: a home with my children,” she says.